Maaarcocr/ATFMC/README.md

 Now the script should run and you should read from the terminal if your model checker has generated the correct answers.

-In case the script gives you some errors or strange results be sure that your main function in graph.c looks like this:
+In case the script gives you some errors or strange results be sure that your main function in graph.c looks like this (it is really important that you have a new line each printf):

 ```c
 int main()